ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Description:

-: Network operators want a trustworth report of identity and version of information of the hardware and software on the machines attached to their network.
+: Network operators want a trustworthiness report of identity and version of information of the hardware and software on the machines attached to their network.
 The process starts with some kind of Root of Trust that provides device